silvexis/5rules/post.md

 If these rules help you, I’d love to know, and if you think they can be improved, I’d like to hear from you even more.
 Nothing is sacred, and I’ve published them on GitHub to track changes and collect feedback [https://github.com/silvexis/5rules](https://github.com/silvexis/5rules).

-Lastly, If you want to put these rules to the test immediately, [come join us at CloudZero](https://www.cloudzero.com/careers)!